kkato233/blogengine/BlogEngine/BlogEngine.NET/setup/MySQL/ReadMe.txt

 1. Using the tool of your choice, execute the Setup script against the database you want to add the BlogEngine data to.
 This can be a new or existing database.
-2. Rename SQLServerWeb.Config to Web.config and copy it to your blog folder.
+2. Rename MySQLWeb.Config to Web.config and copy it to your blog folder.
 (This will overwrite your existing web.config file.
-If this is not a new installation, make sure you have a backup.)'
+If this is not a new installation, make sure you have a backup).
+MySQLWeb.Config is for a .NET 3.5 application pool.
+If you will run BlogEngine.NET in a .NET 4.0 application pool, use MySQL.NET_4.0_Web.Config instead.
 3. Update the BlogEngine connection string in the web.config.
 4. Add the MySQL .NET Connector (6.2.2) to the bin folder.
 If a different version is used, please update the web.config to the correct version.